What compensation will I get for my personal injury claim?

 It’s not ‘greedy’ to seek compensation, if you have been injured through no fault of your own.
 In fact, it’s your legal right.
 If you have been injured as a result of the negligence of others, then you are completely entitled to compensation by way of an apology and acknowledgement.

-For more information on the services we can provide, simply contact our expert legal team today for further advice and guidance.
+For more information on the services we can provide, simply visit our website: https://www.personalinjuriesclaim.ie/ today for further advice and guidance.

 In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.
 This statement is made in compliance with Reg.8 of SI 518 of 2002.